 One of the most important points that a client can know about repaying fees and costs is whether the costs are deducted from the recovery amount before or after the attorney calculates their fee.

-It is fairly typical for personal injury attorneys to deduct costs first, but the best way to be certain about how your net recovery would be determined is to ask an attorney about how they handle fees and costs at the close of a case.
+The best way to be certain about how your net recovery would be determined is to ask an attorney about how they handle fees and costs at the close of a case.

 It may be best to speak with an attorney to be clear about the costs and expenses that would be likely in your case and who would be responsible for them once it is resolved.